-We plan to build a specialty sales, marketing and distribution infrastructure to market or co-promote INVELTYS, KPI-121 0.25% and possibly other product candidates that we develop in the United States, if and when they are approved.
-In advance of receiving marketing approval for INVELTYS we have begun to build our commercial infrastructure.
+Subject to successful results of our ongoing Phase 3 clinical trials and FDA approval of any of our product candidates, we plan to build a focused specialty sales and marketing infrastructure to market or co-promote KPI-121 1.0%, KPI-121 0.25% and possibly other product candidates that we develop in the United States, if and when they are approved, as well as distribution capabilities.
 There are risks involved with establishing our own sales, marketing and distribution capabilities.
 For example, recruiting and training a sales force is expensive and time consuming and could delay any product launch.
 Further, we may underestimate the size of the sales force required for a successful product launch and may need to expand our sales force earlier and at a higher cost than we anticipated.
-If the commercial launch of INVELTYS, KPI-121 0.25% or any other product candidate for which we recruit a sales force and establish marketing capabilities is delayed or does not occur for any reason, including if we do not receive marketing approval on the timeframe we expect, we would have prematurely or unnecessarily incurred these commercialization expenses.
+If the commercial launch of KPI-121 1.0%, KPI-121 0.25% or any other product candidate for which we recruit a sales force and establish marketing capabilities is delayed or does not occur for any reason, we would have prematurely or unnecessarily incurred these commercialization expenses.
 This may be costly, and our investment would be lost if we cannot retain or reposition our sales and marketing personnel.

-Factors that may inhibit our efforts to commercialize INVELTYS, KPI-121 0.25% or any other product candidates on our own include:
+Factors that may inhibit our efforts to commercialize KPI-121 1.0%, KPI-121 0.25% or any other product candidates on our own include:

-- our inability to recruit, train and retain adequate numbers of effective sales and marketing personnel; - the inability of sales personnel to obtain access to clinicians or persuade adequate numbers of clinicians to prescribe our products; - the lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; and - unforeseen costs and expenses associated with creating an independent sales, marketing and distribution organization.
+- · our inability to recruit, train and retain adequate numbers of effective sales and marketing personnel; - the inability of sales personnel to obtain access to clinicians or persuade adequate numbers of clinicians to prescribe our products; - the lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; and - · unforeseen costs and expenses associated with creating an independent sales, marketing and distribution organization.